Chinasat: ChinaSat 9A/9B

 ChinaSat 9A (ZX 9A) was initially intended to be a replacement for Sinosat's Sinosat-2 communication satellite with the name Sinosat-4, and as its predecessor it's based on the DFH-4 bus.
 In 2010 China Satcom took over the satellite and gave it the current name.
 It was launched on 16 June 2017 at 16:12 UTC from the Xichang Satellite Launch Center using a Long March 3B/E rocket, but failed to reach the intended orbit due to an upper stage failure.
 After 16 days of orbit raising maneuvers it reached the planned geosynchronous orbit, but at the expense of 10 years of lifespan (out of 15).

 Due to its shorter than intended lifespan a replacement based on the upgraded DHF-4E bus, named ChinaSat 9B (ZX 9B), was launched on 9 September 2021 from the Xichang Satellite Launch Center using a Long March 3B/E rocket reaching its orbit without any issues.

 ChinaSat 9C

-ChinaSat 9C (ZX 9C) is a communications satellite scheduled to be launched in March 2025.
-It is based on the DHF-4E bus and is intended to replace the ChinaSat 9 satellite launched in 2008.
+ChinaSat 9C (ZX 9C) is a communications satellite that was launched on 10 June 2025 using a Long March 3B/E launch vehicle from the Xichang Satellite Launch Center.
+It is based on the DHF-4E bus and it is intended to replace the ChinaSat 9 satellite launched in 2008.